PlanterApp/planter_blog/content/posts/grasses-in-the-garden/index.md

 Grasses are generally very light, and the slightest gusts of wind can make them sway beautifully.
 They offer visual appeal through various textures and colors, with many varieties providing vibrant color in the fall and structure during winter, which is an excellent way to have a vibrant garden year-round.

 Grasses can help a patio feel more lively, a front porch feel more welcoming, and a herb garden feel more full during the winter months.
 Grasses also help to soften hardscaping.
-Molinia, feathergrasses, and reeds are excellent considerations here.
+Molinia, feather grasses, and reeds are excellent considerations here.

 ### 6. Low-maintenance and Variety